jatcod3r/coder-getting-started/start-here/1-creating-infrastructure.md

+# Creating K8s Infrastructure For Coder

+By default, Coder will automtically create the resources you need with it's [Helm chart](https://artifacthub.io/packages/helm/coder-v2/coder).
+However, to deploy Coder on K8s this generally requires existing Kubernetes infrastructure to support it which can vary between providers.

+If you need guidance on setting them up, then follow this document to see different ways of setting up K8s infrastructure with [Minikube](#minikube), [AWS](#aws-elastic-kubernetes-service-setup), [GCP](#google-kubernetes-engine), [Azure](#azure-kubernetes-service), and [Rancher](#ranchers-kubernetes-service).

-# AWS
+# Minikube

 ### Tutorial Cost

+Free

+---

+# AWS Elastic Kubernetes Service

+### Tutorial Cost

 Free??

-## Step 1.
+### Step 1.
 Create your Account

 Go to [AWS](https://aws.amazon.com/resources/create-account/) and create your cloud account.
 Alternaively, click this [link](https://signin.aws.amazon.com/signup?request_type=register) to get started.

-## Step 2.
+### Step 2.
 Create your Cluster

 Navigate to the [`"Elastic Kubernetes Service"`](https://us-east-1.console.aws.amazon.com/eks/welcome?region=us-east-1) (EKS) dashboard.

 - NOTE: If you opened the link, change your deployment region back to the original if it differs from what you were just in.

-Once you're on the EKS home page, select ["Create Cluster](https://us-east-1.console.aws.amazon.com/eks/cluster-create?region=us-east-1).
+Once you're on the EKS home page, select ["Create Cluster"](https://us-east-1.console.aws.amazon.com/eks/cluster-create?region=us-east-1).

 **(Optional)** There will be two empty options on the create page: "Cluster IAM role" and "Node IAM role".
 If you don't have any roles, select "Create Recommended Role" and follow it's creation steps.
 Afterwards, the menu will have similar options to the image below: